solcloud/Counter-Strike/README.md

 php cli/server.php 2 # will start server waiting for 2 players to connect
 ```

+Enabling PHP's JIT compilation should give performance boost so we recommend that.

 ## TODO

 Actually not so many hard math things.
 Mostly just polishing.
 If you know html/css/js/php languages or 3D modeling/texturing you can join project and help us improve project quicker.